core-wg/oscore/draft-ietf-core-object-security.md

 Replace step 6 of {{prot-res}} with:

-A. If the response is not an Observe notification, delete the attribute-value pair stored in step 7 of {{ver-req}}.
+A. If the response is not a successful Observe notification, delete the attribute-value pair stored in step 7 of {{ver-req}}.

 Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, and will be stored for as long as the Observation is active.